-Dracut Housing Authority is a public housing agency in Dracut, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 23rd, 2019, Dracut Housing Authority has 1 waiting lists that are open now or opening soon.
+Dracut Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of December 4th, 2021, Dracut Housing Authority has 1 waiting lists that are open now or opening soon.

 Dracut Housing Authority serves Dracut.

-As of the most recent VMS report, Dracut Housing Authority manages 64 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Dracut Housing Authority manages 67 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 4% having issued approximately 18 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 104 months on the waiting list1.